asbi-cds-tools/asbi-screening-app/README.md

 2. United States AUDIT (USAUDIT)
 3. National Institute on Substance Abuse (NIDA) Quick Screen

-Each of the above have been represented as interoperable CDS and in the future will be published on the [CDS Connect Repository](https://cds.ahrq.gov).
+Each of the above have been represented as interoperable CDS and have been published on the [CDS Connect Repository](https://cds.ahrq.gov/cdsconnect/artifact_discovery).

+An online demo of this app is avaiable; please see the [Demo](#demo) section.

 ## Cautions and Limitations
 This software application has not been tested in a clinical environment with real patient data.
 Its purpose is to faciliate testing of the three alcohol screening CDS to be published on CDS Connect.
 Additional development work will be needed to integrate the *ASBI Screening App* into a real EHR.